 Where to Stay

-Villa Marsili (check hotel prices on TripAdvisor) is a well-rated 4-star Beaux Arts hotel inside the city walls.
-See more top-rated Cortona hotels, either in the historic center inside the walls or very near the town.
-Cortona's youth hostel, Ostello San Marco (check hotel prices on TripAdvisor), has good facilities in an old convent on Via Maffei up the hill from Piazza Republica.
+Villa Marsili is a well-rated 4-star Beaux Arts hotel inside the city walls.
+There are also more top-rated Cortona hotels, either in the historic center inside the walls or very near the town.
+Cortona's youth hostel, Ostello San Marco, has good facilities in an old convent on Via Maffei up the hill from Piazza Republica.

 - Piazza della Republica: The 13th-century town hall and clock tower are on one of Cortona's main squares, Piazza della Republica.
 There are cafes nearby for enjoying the piazza life.

 - Duomo: Cortona's Renaissance cathedral, built on the site of an Etruscan temple, has an 11th-century facade and has beautiful 16th and 17th-century paintings inside.